giyu51/zabbix-graphs-bottleneck-classification/README.md

 > Script **[main.ipynb](./main.ipynb)** / **[main.py](./main.py)** : 📜

-This code trains a machine learning model for image classification using TensorFlow and Keras.
-It follows the following steps:

 This code is for training a convolutional neural network (CNN) model using TensorFlow and Keras.
 Here is a description of the code:

 1. The necessary libraries and modules are imported, including TensorFlow, Keras, Matplotlib, and JSON.